anarbek/warehousekg/docs/obsidian-vault/09-Roadmap.md

 - Presell module where preseller take preorders from customers and after approval those preorders become sales orders (with mobile module)
 - Report designing using Devexpress
 - XML import capability to accept different formats of XML files(CCI, EFS, Pepsi, Philip Morris etc)
+- Turkish and english languages in admin panel
+- Preseller module, where users with preseller role visit customers and take pre-orders, and when those pre-orders are approved, they become sales orders
+- Mobile preseller module

 ### Flutter Mobile App — `warehousekg_mobile`